The three fascinating terms are ‘Main,’ ‘Maine,’ and ‘Maine.’ All of them are homophones. Therefore they are all said in the same manner.

 The name ‘Maine’ is the state name in the USA.
 The name came from a northwestern province of France.
 The allergic Celtic tribe were the inhabitants of the region.

 The Maine River, a tributary of the Lorne River, is also present in France.
-The name does not seem to be meaningful outside the name of the location and that it is named after the people who formerly resided in Maine province.
+The name does not seem meaningful outside the location’s name, and it is named after the people who formerly resided in Maine province.

-Regardless of their origin, the name of the English immigrants was cemented in 1665 when the King’s Commissioners ordered the entry in the official record of the “Main Province.”
+Regardless of their origin, the name of the English immigrants was cemented in 1665 when the King’s Commissioners ordered entry into the official record of the “Main Province.”

 Main Differences Between Main, Mane and Maine